Geodan/pg2b3dm/README.md

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.

+Tileset.json and b3dm tiles are created in the 'tiles' subdirectory.

 ## Command line options

 All parameters are optional, except the -t --table option.